DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-teachers.md

 ### Salary requirement for a skilled worker visa

-The salary threshold you must meet depends on whether you have [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts#teachers-who-trained-outside-the-uk) and the region you are applying to work in.
+The salary you must be paid to get a visa depends on whether you have [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts#teachers-who-trained-outside-the-uk) and the region you are applying to work in.

-The minimum salary non-UK teachers must earn to be eligible for a skilled worker visa are as follows.
+The minimum salary non-UK teachers must be paid to be eligible for a skilled worker visa are as follows.

 If you have QTS and work in:

 * inner London, you must earn £32,157
 * outer London, you must earn£29,915
 * London fringe, you must earn£26,948
 * rest of England, you must earn £25,714

 If you do have QTS and work in:

 * inner London, you must earn £23,099
 * outer London, you must earn £21,832
 * London fringe, you must earn £19,613